 You will also notice I have included the Low Stomach Acid Factsheet in Resources above.
 Why? because many people are deficient in vitamins and minerals simply because they are not digesting well enough.
 Sort that too.

 I rate the Nutreval (needs centrifuging), ION Profile and the ONE Test, which is a smaller version of the bigger tests, but often gives people a good indication of what's going on.
-I like these particularly because they give you a suggested supplement level protocol based on your results which you can then follow more easily!
+You can now actually add-on fatty acid and toxic metals/urinary elements to the ONE which makes it even more useful.
+I like these tests particularly because they give you a suggested supplement level protocol based on your results which you can then follow more easily!
 Check the sample reports to see what you get with each one.
-(Please Note: March 18: the ION Profile does not include the supplement recommendations bit of the report at the moment as they are redeveloping it, but you still get it with the ONE.)

 In effect, Nutreval includes body level testing of minerals as well as functional testing, extra antioxidants and fatty acids on top of everything you get in the ONE test.
 The ION Profile also includes functional testing but more direct testing of the minerals and fatty acids.
 If I could choose a standard work-up, the ION Profile would be it, but it costs..